ioet/time-tracker-backend/README.md

 ```

 The database tests will be done in the table `tests` of the database specified by the variable `DATABASE_URI`.
 If this
-variable is not specified it will automatically connect to `sqlite:///tests.db`.
-This will do, because we are using SQL
+variable is not specified it will automatically connect to SQLite database in-memory.
+This will do, because we are using
-Alchemy to be able connect to any SQL database maintaining the same codebase.
+[SQL Alchemy](https://www.sqlalchemy.org/features.html) to be able connect to any SQL database maintaining the same
+codebase.

 The option `-v` shows which tests failed or succeeded.
 Have into account that you can also debug each test